 Application to sit the examination must be made in writing and on the prescribed application form.

-An examination is held yearly in September and consists of a computer based examination a practical component.
+An examination is held yearly in October and consists of a computer based examination and a practical examination.

 The closing date for enrolment is 1 April.